 For other automakers:

-- During the 80's and 90's, The Sharper Image was a modestly popular electronics company specializing in appliances such as jogging watches.
-However, the company had its "Big Break" during the Turn of the Millennium, when they created an air purifier called The Ionic Breeze.
+During the '80s and '90s, The Sharper Image was a modestly popular electronics company specializing in appliances such as jogging watches.
+However, the company had its "big break" during the Turn of the Millennium, when they created an air purifier called the Ionic Breeze.
 The purifier became a huge success, thanks to its compact size and the fact that it didn't require frequent filter changes.
 However, what was believed to be the product that would make them into a household name instead turned out to be what killed them.
 In 2003, Consumer Reports published a negative review of the Ionic Breeze, saying that it essentially didn't work as advertised.
-This resulted in The Sharper Image suing them for unfair testing practices.
-When Consumer Reports won the suit and then later published an article declaring the Ionic Breeze a potential health hazard (thanks to the large amounts of ozone produced by it), The Sharper Image quickly dissolved, eventually filing Chapter 11 Bankruptcy in 2008.
+This resulted in The Sharper Image suing them for unfair testing practices — a suit that was thrown out of court when they were to unable to actually demonstrate that CR's claims were in any way incorrect, damning the Ionic Breeze and vindicating CR's review.
+The Ionic Breeze's fate was sealed in 2005, when CR published an article declaring it a potential health hazard thanks to the large amounts of ozone it produced, causing sales to plummet.
+The Sharper Image quickly dissolved, eventually filing Chapter 11 Bankruptcy in 2008.
 Today, the company exists strictly as a minor subsidiary of several larger corporations.